Evansville Regional Airport: History

 Built in 1928 on 260 acres (1.1 km2) of land along U.S. Highway 41 and funded by a city bond issue, the original airport had a small terminal, weather bureau, hangar, runways, boundary lights, grading, and drainage.

 On June 16, 1930, the Evansville Municipal Airport was dedicated.
-The runways, 100 X 1,200 feet and four inches thick, cost $30,000.
+The runways, 100 × 1,200 feet and four inches thick, cost $30,000.
 The first airport manager was Werner J. Genot, who took charge on December 16, 1930.

-Interstate Airlines stopped at Evansville on their Chicago-Atlanta and St. Louis-Louisville routes on October 19, 1928.
+Interstate Airlines stopped at Evansville on their Chicago–Atlanta and St. Louis – Louisville routes on October 19, 1928.
 Also in 1928, Capital Air Corporation started passenger flights through Evansville.
 The airport did not have an airline from February 1933 until 1940, when Eastern Airlines started two departures a day.
 Plans were made for expansion.

 In 1950 a new terminal opened at a cost of $787,000.
 The Evansville city council passed an ordinance to change the name of the airport to Dress Memorial Airport on October 11, 1950, and on October 29, 1950, the new terminal was dedicated.
 The airport property now covered 467 acres; 347 acres was used for aircraft operations and 120 acres was used for agriculture.

 The first jet at the Evansville airport landed in September 1964, a chartered 727 carrying presidential candidate Barry Goldwater.

 The original terminal was replaced in 1988 with the new William H. Dress Terminal, designed by Hafer Associates with 140,000 square feet (13,000 m2) and ten gates.

 In January 2012, the airport announced the adding of four new jet bridges.
 At the beginning of 2013, the jet bridges were installed.
 This allowed passengers to avoid having to exit the terminal and board the plane from the outside.
-It was the first time that Evansville Regional Airport had new jet bridges, since US Air exited the Evansville market in the 1990s.
-A subsequent ribbon cutting took place at the airport on 17 January 2013.
+It was the first time that Evansville Regional Airport had new jet bridges, since USAir exited the Evansville market in the 1990s.
+A subsequent ribbon cutting took place at the airport on January 17, 2013.